Differential exponential topological fields: Introduction

 \section{Introduction}

-The problem we address here is: given an elementary class of existentially closed exponential topological fields (where possibly the exponential function $E$ is partially defined) whether the class of existentially closed differential expansions is an elementary class and how it can be axiomatized.
+The problem we address here is the following: given an elementary class of existentially closed exponential topological fields of characteristic $0$ (where possibly the exponential function $E$ is partially defined) whether the class of existentially closed differential expansions is again an elementary class and if this is the case how it can be axiomatized.
 The model-complete theories of exponential fields we include in our analysis are the theory of the field of real numbers with the exponential function and the field of p-adic numbers with the exponential function restricted to the subring of p-adic integers.
-The derivations $\delta$ we consider are $E$-derivations, namely $\delta(E(x))=\delta(x)E(x)$, but $\delta$ is not assumed to be continuous.
+The derivations $\delta$ we consider are $E$-derivations, namely $\delta(E(x))=\delta(x)E(x)$.
+We answer the question above as follows.